Ethical and Regulatory Issues in Pragmatic Clinical Trials: Special Issue of Clinical Trials

 This page provides background and links to a series of 12 articles on the ethics and regulatory challenges in pragmatic clinical trials.
 Each article in the special issue of Clinical Trials describes an issue in detail (e.g., privacy, informed consent) and, where possible, attempts to provide guidance for future pragmatic clinical trials.
 The project was supported by the NIH Collaboratory, with additional support from the Patient-Centered Outcomes Research Institute.

 There is historical and ongoing controversy regarding the ethical conduct of research involving human subjects.
 Throughout the 20th century, several studies designed to gain medical knowledge were carried out at the cost of harm to marginalized or vulnerable populations .
 Recognition of these abuses led to the articulation of ethical principles for clinical research and development of regulations to ensure the protection of human subjects.
 The Belmont Report outlines three fundamental ethical principles for human subjects research: respect for persons, beneficence, and justice .
 These principles serve as the foundation for federal research regulations, which are codified as 21 CFR 50 (FDA regulations on the protection of human subjects) and 45 CFR 46 (the Common Rule).
-See the chapters on regulatory issues and informed consent for further background information.

 Though these policies set in place important protections, they viewed clinical research as a highly controlled system somewhat separate from medical practice.
 This divide has resulted in a failure to provide decision-makers with high-quality evidence to make the best choices in medical practice [3-5].
 As the field of clinical research has evolved to address this gap, it has become challenging to apply the current regulatory and ethical paradigms.
 This is evident among an increasing number of pragmatic clinical trials, which study clinically relevant alternatives (often approved or accepted treatments) in representative populations at the point of clinical care [5,6].